bawbgale/bawbgale.github.io/_posts/2017-10-08-adventures-in-tableau-server-device-type-analysis.md

 <pre class="brush: plain; title: ; wrap-lines: false; notranslate" title="">Mozilla/4.0 (compatible; MSIE 8.0; Windows NT 6.1; Trident/4.0)</pre>

-Anyone who&#8217;s worked with Web server logs will recognize this as the standard way each Web browser identifies not only itself (e.g. Chrome, Safari, IE) but also what platform it is running on (e.g. Windows, Mac, iOS, Android).
+Anyone who’s worked with Web server logs will recognize this as the standard way each Web browser identifies not only itself (e.g. Chrome, Safari, IE) but also what platform it is running on (e.g. Windows, Mac, iOS, Android).

 However, this table presents a couple of challenges: 1) `tabadmin backup` removes all but the last 7 days of data, and 2) the `http_user_agent` string needs to be parsed to extract useful classifications from it.